tiagocoutinho/hexdump/README.txt

    >>> hexdump.hexdump(b'\x00'*16)
    00000000: 00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  ................

-Python 3 strings are arrays of abstract indexes in unicode table.
-That's why hexdump is unable to dump it.
-You need to convert string to binary data first by specifying how integers are mapped to binary values, that means the encoding.
+Python 3 string is a sequence of indexes in abstract unicode table.
+Each index points to a symbol, which doesn't specify its binary value.
+To convert symbol to binary data, you need to lookup binary a value for in in the encoding.

 Here is how the same Russian text looks when transformed from abstract unicode integers of Python 3 to bytes in Windows-1251